14 symptoms to look for after an elderly person falls

 Body injuries

 As well as the symptoms mentioned above, there are body injuries which you should be mindful of and pay close attention to.
-If you’re concerned about any of these in an elderly person after a fall, consult a medical professional.
+If you’re concerned about any of these in an elderly person after a fall, refer to the NHS website or seek professional medical advice.

 If an elderly person hits their head during a fall or loses consciousness, you should seek medical attention immediately.
 Some signs of a head injury are not instantly obvious and will only present themselves later.